-Doug Fargher, founder of Bush Kinder in Victoria highlights that children who spend time outdoors and connect with the natural environment tend to be healthier, happier and stronger.
+Doug Fargher, creator and founder of Bush Kinder in Australia highlights that children who spend time outdoors and connect with the natural environment tend to be healthier, happier and stronger.
 And it’s not just limited to the bush as such either, with many centres heading to the beach or any natural environments local to their services.

 There are many reasons to try incorporating nature experiences into your childcare setting, perhaps through a bush kinder or beach kinder.
 Here are a few to consider:

 There’s only so much movement you can manage indoors, but heading outside often means wide open space for running, jumping and running some more.
 Physical movement is vital to maintain good health, particularly with obesity a concern for children of today.
 This study in the Journal of Developmental & Behavioral Pediatrics discovered that increased outdoor playtime is associated with decreases in children’s BMI scores.

 Many researchers have found that playing outside makes children feel happier.
 And the benefit of improved mood can be achieved in as little as five minutes of outdoors time!
 With one in seven young people experiencing a mental health condition, and half of all mental health conditions starting by the age of 14, encouraging children to do things in childcare that will make them feel good is vital.

 Fresh air, vitamin D and physical movement: heading outside for bush kinder or a beach visit can foster a healthy immune system, reduce illness and its spread in childcare settings.

 With less structure than inside spaces, taking your childcare setting outside can promote creativity in children.
 Get children out and about in nature to encourage them to think outside the box and explore.